 - Guarantee the option to leave the country based on gender identity, not gender marker in documents

-- Guarantee LGBTIQ sensitivity at the borders and in refugee facilities and shelters, including training staff
+- Guarantee sensitivity at the borders and in refugee facilities and shelters, including training staff on intersex people’s needs and realities

-- Provide simple access to needed hormones, hormone blockers and/or medication in a new country
+- Provide simple access to needed hormones, hormone blockers and/or medication in a new country, as well as in humanitarian aid

-- Guarantee privacy in refugee shelters and forbid LGBTIQ-phobic harassment, hate speech and hate crime
+- Guarantee privacy in refugee shelters and forbid harassment, hate speech and hate crime aimed at intersex people, due to their real or perceived diverse SOGIESC

 - Require mandatory privacy options and non-discrimination rules installed in refugee facilities

-- Guarantee financial support for all refugees and local peer-support groups, including intersex and trans organisations
+- Guarantee financial support for all refugees and local peer-support groups, including intersex organisations

-- Require humanitarian aid efforts to cooperate with local LGBTI organisations in order to access more people from the communities
+- Require humanitarian aid efforts to cooperate with local intersex organisations in order to access more people from the communities

-- Make sure that local LGBTIQ organisations in countries that accept refugees are supported by the government (financially and logistically) in their safe housing network creation and other efforts
+- Make sure that local intersex and LGBTQ organisations in countries that accept refugees are supported by the government (financially and logistically) in their safe housing network creation and other efforts

-- When providing medical support – forbid doctors from pressuring intersex persons and their parents to undergo non-vital medical interventions that do not correspond to their real medical needs and which are motivated by psycho-social factors
+- When providing medical support, forbid doctors from pressuring intersex persons to undergo non-vital medical interventions that do not correspond to their real medical needs and which are motivated by psycho-social factors, or their parents to authorise such interventions.

-- Provide LGBTIQ people with support to be able to relocate to safer countries
+- Provide intersex people with support to be able to relocate to safer countries

 - Simplify access to medical insurance and required medicine and hormones in the destination country or transit country (including in the case of detention)

-- Guarantee intersex sensitive translators and interpreters for times when communication in legal institutions or during interviews is required
+- Guarantee that translators and interpreters are familiar with human rights-based intersex terminology for times when communication in legal institutions or during interviews is required

 - Allow refugees to safely seek asylum and to transit to the country of their choice, not just the first country they entered